linode/docs/docs/guides/networking/ssh/connect-to-server-over-ssh/connect-to-server-over-ssh-on-linux/index.md

 ### Troubleshooting SSH Connection Issues

-If SSH isn't connecting you to your Linode, it is possible that it needs to be looked at on the server.
+If SSH isn't connecting you to your Linode, you may need to investigate the state of your server.
 See the guide [Troubleshooting SSH](/docs/guides/troubleshooting-ssh/) for assistance.

 ### Increasing Security